Please note: This is a Citizen Science project for demonstration purposes only

 Demonstration Project

-To demonstrate this sensor we choose a public park bin in the City of Port Adelaide Enfield catchment in partnership with our Waste and Recycling Department.
-The sensor was located on an existing bin in the centre of the park.
+To demonstrate this sensor, we choose a public park bin in the City of Port Adelaide Enfield catchment in partnership with our Waste and Recycling Department.
+The sensor was located on an existing bin in the park’s centre.

-In order for the DF702 Sensor to measure the contents of a waste bin, the sensor must be positioned above the bin looking down into the waste area.
-However, it must also be mounted as not to obstruct the opening allowing the public to put their rubbish into it easily.
-Also, as the bin contents are accessed through a lid on the top anything attached must allow the lid to be opened and allow the internal bin to be removed and emptied without getting damaged.
-As this type of sensor also uses radio signals, it cannot be put inside the bin enclosure as the signal would be blocked by the metal casing.
-However, even if this was not a problem, mounting this type of sensor inside the bin would create an obstruction inhibiting the flow of rubbish.
+For the DF702 Sensor to measure the contents of a waste bin, the sensor must be positioned above the bin, looking down into the waste area.
+However, it must also be mounted so as not to obstruct the opening allowing the public to put their rubbish into it easily.
+Also, as the bin contents are accessed through a lid on the top, anything attached must allow the lid to be opened and allow the internal bin to be removed and emptied without getting damaged.
+This type of sensor also uses radio signals, so it cannot be put inside the bin enclosure as the metal casing blocks the signal.
+However, even if this were not a problem, mounting this type of sensor inside the bin would obstruct the flow of rubbish.

 A bracket was made using a 3mm galvanized steel plate for strength and then coated to reduce rust over time.
 All sharp edges were removed and attached using tamper-proof stainless security screws to increase the difficulty of removing it without the correct security tool.
 A rubber mount was also added to reduce vibration and allow some give in cases of accidental collision from passing bikes, trollies or prams.